 During the placement of your implant your dentist will numb the gum area with local anaesthetic.
 An incision will be made into the gum and the implant will be drilled into place.
 Once this has happened it will take a few months for your gum to heal and for the implant to integrate with your jaw.
 This process is called osseo-integration and it is a very important stage, whereby the implant fuses with your body.

 Once your dentist is satisfied that you have healed well, he or she will attach the abutment.after this step, you need enough time to heal again.

 When you are fully healed, your dentist will make your crown to cover the dental implant and abutment.
 You will probably wear a temporary crown until this can be done.

 What You Can Do To Ensure Your Implant Surgery Goes Smoothly?

 Dental implants have a 95-98% success rate and with good dental care, you can be a part of this statistic.
 This means quitting smoking if you haven’t already and caring for your dental implant and other teeth by brushing and flossing twice a day.
 Remember to follow all of your dentist’s care instructions too.

 You might experience a little swelling and bleeding after the procedures, but your condition should improve in the days following your surgeries.
 Your dentist will probably recommend you eat soft foods and chew on the opposite side of your mouth while you heal.

-Do you still have questions about how do dental implants work?
+Do you still have questions about how do dental implant procedures work?
 It’s always best to speak to an experienced professional before making any decisions about your dental health.
-Please contact us for a convenient appointment: (02) 8203 8760.
+Book a consultation near you, call us on: (02) 8203 8760.